KTH/devops-course/contributions/feedback/amolt/README.md

 ## Description

-Comment on the essay: https://github.com/KTH/devops-course/pull/2107
+Original comment was made on the wrong PR: https://github.com/KTH/devops-course/pull/2107 Here is the correct PR with my comment on it: https://github.com/KTH/devops-course/pull/2159